Frequently Asked Questions

 A: We are supported by our community and our audience.
 Please visit our sponsors page for a complete list of our sponsors.
 We are tremendously grateful for individual contributions.

-We receive financial support from the Scientific & Cultural Facilities District, Colorado Creative Industries, The Denver Post Community, Collins Foundation, Bonfils Stanton Foundation, Bloomberg Philanthropies, Fine Arts Foundation, The Community Foundation Serving Boulder County, The Daily Camera, KUVO and The Boulder County Arts Alliance.
-Media sponsors include The Denver Post Community, KUVO Jazz 89, and the Daily Camera Su Teatro Cultural and Performing Arts Center provide enormous in-kind support.
+We receive financial support from the Scientific & Cultural Facilities District, Colorado Creative Industries, The Denver Post Community, Bonfils Stanton Foundation, Bloomberg Philanthropies, The Community Foundation Serving Boulder County, The Daily Camera, KUVO and Boulder County Arts Alliance.
+Media sponsors include The Denver Post Community, KUVO Jazz 89, and the Daily Camera.
+Su Teatro Cultural and Performing Arts Center provide enormous in-kind support.
 Authentic Persian Rugs provides our stage décor.

 Q: May I bring my children?